SpaceX launches billionaire to conduct the first private spacewalk

 Pilot Scott “Kidd” Poteet and SpaceX’s Anna Menon will monitor the spacewalk from inside.
 Like SpaceX’s previous astronaut flights, this one will end with a splashdown off the Florida coast.

-“We’re sending you hugs from the ground," Launch Control radioed after the crew reached orbit.
+“We’re sending you hugs from the ground,” Launch Director Frank Messina radioed after the crew reached orbit.
 “May you make history and come home safely.”

-Isaacman replied: “We wouldn’t be on this journey without all 14,000 of you back at SpaceX."
+Isaacman replied: “We wouldn’t be on this journey without all 14,000 of you back at SpaceX and everyone else cheering us on.”

 At a preflight news conference, Isaacman — CEO and founder of the credit card processing company Shift4 — refused to say how much he invested in the flight.
 “Not a chance,” he said.